Table of Contents

 7. Bloody Mary

 This classic cocktail recipe never goes out of style.
-Bloody Mary has been several bartenders' top choice year after year.
-Enjoy your drinks without the usual hangover with this vodka-based drink infused with tomato juice, lemon juice, and various spices.
+Bloody Mary has been several bartenders' best choice year after year.
+Enjoy your cocktails without the usual hangover with this vodka based drink infused with tomato juice, lemon juice, and various spices.
 Our Bloody Mary blog can help you re-create this drink at home.